Skip to content

 Break-glass access testQuarterlySecurity operations

-8) Common mistakes during IAM remediation
+8) Common Mistakes During IAM Remediation

-• Leaving cross-account trust relationships undocumented
+• Leaving cross-account trust relationships undocumented after changes

-• Keeping shared “temporary” admin roles permanently
+• Keeping “temporary” admin roles permanently because no one wants to own the cleanup

-9) AWS IAM review checklist (reusable)
+9) AWS IAM Review Checklist (Reusable)

 Review AreaChecklist ItemDone